wavebeem/wavebeem.com/src/blog/2026/review-big-walk/index.md

 Absurdly charming.
 Really fun to explore.
 Interesting puzzles with real cooperation.
 Silly.
 A sense of wonder.
 I haven't felt this level of deep emotional response playing a game in a long time.
 What an incredibly special adventure to take with friends.
 We spent about 17 hours to hit the credits.
-I'm tearing up just writing about it.

 The little characters are so cute and I love the minimalist customiztion/styling.
 Acquiring items felt really satisfyingly visceral, too.